fefepizz/AutoNav/README.md

 # AutoNav
-Bachelors thesis, auto-navigation program for a rover via Segmentation.
-Image processing and Neural Network have to run on ESP32-CAM
+Bachelor's thesis, Semantic Segmentation for Autonomous Navigation for Outdoor Enviroments.
+The whole model has to be rebuilt using Microflow-rs framework and then run on a ESP32-CAM